Supplementary Material

 )

-For example, the violation results for the first simulation and n = 250 across all scoring rules are:
+For example, the results for the first simulation and n = 250 across all scoring rules show no violations of properness:

 Code